Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * `**/*.md` → ignore markdown files 🚀

-### Question #12
+### Question #8 💩💩💩

 You have an Azure subscription that contains an Azure pipeline named Pipeline1 and a GitHub repository named Repo1.

 Repo1 contains Bicep modules.

 Pipeline1 deploys Azure resources by using the Bicep modules.

-You need to ensure that all releases comply with Azure Policy before they are deployed to production.
+**You need to ensure that all releases comply with Azure Policy before they are deployed to production.**

 What should you do?